-Whether you’re looking for a mini vacation from New York City or Boston, or you call Pennsylvania home, there are lots of interesting places to travel in the Keystone State.
-From big cities to tiny towns, roller coasters, state parks and sandy beaches, Pennsylvania has been called “Kidsylvania” because of all the things you can do here with kids.
+Whether you’re looking for a mini-vacation from New York City or Boston, or you call the Keystone State home, there are lots of interesting places to travel to in Pennsylvania.
+From big cities to tiny towns, roller coasters, state parks, and sandy beaches, Pennsylvania has been called “Kidsylvania” because of all the things you can do here with kids.

 The destinations here are great for short holiday breaks, week-long vacations, and last-minute excursions that don’t break the budget.
 So without further ado, here are some great family weekend getaway ideas in Pennsylvania!

 Look out for our newsletters in your inbox soon.

 Chocolate lovers of all ages will enjoy the chocolate-themed activities and sweet treats in Hershey, Pennsylvania.
 You can learn about how chocolate is made and how the Hershey brand came to be in the Hershey Story Museum.
 Hershey Park is an amusement park that has lots of rollercoasters, games, and live entertainment.
 The Hershey’s chocolate tour is free, but other attractions like “Create Your Own Candy Bar,” “4D Chocolate Mystery, and the “Chocolate Tasting Experience” require paid tickets.
 Hershey is just an hour and a half from Philadelphia and three hours from New York City.